cisc3160-PL/crud-server/ARCHITECTURE.md

 - Patch campus/student
 - Delete campus/student

+## Frameworks and Drivers
+- Databases, web frameworks
+- Not much code is written here other than to connect external existing code to inner layers

+**Examples:**
+- PostgreSQL: connect using Sequelize
+- Express callback: connect controllers to routes

 # Routes
 - `/api` - route to API router
 - `/api/campuses` - route to campus subrouter